 Note: I did not sew a line between one and two on the white felt.
 I did this for two reasons:

 One, I did not want a sewing line on my car applique.
 And two, I have found that there are some LARGE mini cars.
 Monster trucks and ones with lights on the top, for example.
-I have made things like this before and have not always been able to fit all cars in the slots.
+I have made things like this before and have not always been able to fit all the cars in the slots.

 Step 8